franioli/image_watcher_app/README.md

    Set the configuration in the `config.yaml` file as you want.

    **Note**: the path must start with '/data/', as this is where the directories are mounted in the container.

-   Set the path to volume to be mounted as '/data/' in the container `docker-compose.yml` file.
-   This is the path where the directories to be observed will be mounted in the container.
+   Set the path to volume to be mounted as '/data/' in the container `docker-compose.yml` file (this is the path with the directories to be observed).

    Run the following command to build the docker image with docker compose and start the app: